|

 Get to know all you need about diamond – the history, facts, quality factors, treatments, imitations and much more here at GIA.

-GIA Diamond Grading Scales: Universal Quality Measure - GIA 4Cs
+GIA Diamond Grading Scales: The Universal Measure of Quality - GIA 4Cs

 The prospect of purchasing a diamond may seem daunting, but through GIA, an unbiased authority on diamonds, you have several handy resources to help you select the highest quality diamond.
 First up, an overview of the 4Cs: Color, Clarity, Cut, and Carat Weight.